dbane744/traffic_model/README.md

 This application aims to model traffic congestion in a one directional road circuit using an agent-based traffic wave model with lights.

 example_road_network.csv is available for download from the github page.
 This is a sample road network that works with the software.
+Select this file using file --> open.